intIvy/MLGameControl/README.md

 ## What is MediaPipe Hands?
-Initally to train a hand tracking model you would need an ML pipeline, as many samples of hands as you can get (with a variety on backgrounds, skintones, lighting, ect), and GPU.
+Traditionally to train your own hand tracking model you would need as many samples of hands as you can get (with a variety on backgrounds, skintones, lighting, ect) to push through your ML pipeline with time and GPU.